 IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the specialty, including recognition of the signs of addiction. ^(Core)
+The program must provide instruction and experience in pain management if applicable for the specialty, including recognition of the signs of substance use disorder.
+(Core)

 IV.C.3.
+Didactics

+IV.C.3.a) The core didactic curriculum:

+IV.C.3.a).(1) must be repeated at least every two years; (Core)

+Specialty-Specific Background and Intent: While the core didactic curriculum must be repeated every two years at a minimum, programs are encouraged to repeat the didactic curriculum on a 1.5-year cycle so that residents can be exposed to all essential topics twice before the ABR Core Examination or the AOBR Combined Physics and Diagnostic Imaging written exam.

-Didactics IV.C.3.a) The core didactic curriculum: IV.C.3.a).(1) must be repeated at least every two years; (Core) IV.C.3.a).(2) must provide at least five hours per week of lectures and conferences; (Core) IV.C.3.a).(3) must include interactive conferences; (Core) IV.C.3.a).(4) must be documented; and, (Core) IV.C.3.a).(5) should include interdepartmental conferences in which both residents and faculty members participate on a regular basis.
-(Detail) IV.C.3.b) Residents must be provided protected time to attend lectures and conferences scheduled by the program.
+IV.C.3.a).(2) must provide at least five hours per week of didactic activities: (Core)

+IV.C.3.a).(3) must include interactive conferences; (Core)

+IV.C.3.a).(4) must be documented; and, (Core) IV.C.3.a).(5) should include interdisciplinary conferences in which both residents and faculty members participate on a regular basis.
 (Core)

+Specialty-Specific Background and Intent: Interdisciplinary conferences include any clinical or didactic conferences at which representation from multiple clinical specialties is present.
+Examples include an oncology conference with representation from the medical, surgical, and/or radiation oncology departments, or a peripheral vascular conference with representation from the vascular surgery and/or cardiology departments.

-IV.C.3.c) The program must provide mechanisms for residents to participate in all scheduled lectures and conferences either in-person or by electronic means.
-(Core) IV.C.3.d) The program should document resident conference attendance for all 48 months of the educational program.
+IV.C.3.b) Residents must be provided protected time to attend didactic activities scheduled by the program.
+(Core) IV.C.3.c) The program must provide mechanisms for residents to participate in all scheduled didactic activities either in-person or by electronic means.
+(Core) IV.C.3.d) The program should document resident participation in didactic activities for all 48 months of the educational program.
 (Detail) IV.C.3.e) The didactic curriculum must include: IV.C.3.e).(1) anatomy, disease processes, imaging, and physiology; (Core) IV.C.3.e).(2) specialty/subspecialty clinical and general content; (Core) IV.C.3.e).(3) topics related to professionalism, physician well-being, diversity inclusion, and ethics; (Core) IV.C.3.e).(4) training in the clinical application of medical physics, distributed throughout the 48 months of the educational program; and, (Core) IV.C.3.e).(4).(a) A medical physicist must oversee the development of the physics curriculum.
 (Core) IV.C.3.e).(4).(b) The curriculum should include real-time expert discussions and interactive educational experiences.
-(Detail) IV.C.3.f) a minimum of 80 hours of classroom and laboratory training in basic radionuclide handling techniques applicable to the medical use of unsealed byproduct material for imaging and localization studies (10 CFR 35.290) and oral administration of sodium iodide I-131 for procedures requiring a written directive (10 CFR 35.392, 10 CFR 35.394).
-(Core) IV.C.3.f).(1) Integral to the practice of nuclear radiology, these didactics must include, at a minimum, the following subjects: IV.C.3.f).(1).(a) radiation physics and instrumentation; (Core) IV.C.3.f).(1).(b) radiation protection; (Core) IV.C.3.f).(1).(c) mathematics pertaining to use and measurement of radioactivity; (Core) IV.C.3.f).(1).(d) chemistry of by-product material for medical use; and, $^{(\text{Core})}$ IV.C.3.f).(1).(e) radiation biology.
 (Core)